-Bollards can be constructed from wood, iron, steel, stainless steel, aluminum, cement or stone.
+Bollards can be constructed from many materials: wood, iron, steel, stainless steel, aluminum, cement, stone, plastic, and more.
 Bollards are usually 36 to 52 inches (914 to 1321 mm) high.
-Architects incorporate bollards into design plans most often as protective barriers, to give demarcation to an area, or to control vehicle and pedestrian traffic flow.
+Architects incorporate them into design plans most often as protective barriers, to give demarcation to an area, or to control vehicle and pedestrian traffic flow.
 Bollards are an effective means for communicating a traffic management plan and traffic flow expectations.

 There are many legends and opinions about the history of bollards, and even some confusion with the use of bollards in marine applications.

 Originally, bollards were used for mooring ships.
 Still used in marine applications today, most bollard designs feature a shaft with an enlarged head under which a dock line can be fastened.
 The marine origins of bollards can still be seen today as this feature is prominent on bollards used in traffic applications.

 The use of bollards in traffic applications began in ancient Rome.
 Roman bollards were made from either wood or stone and used as mile markers, horse troughs, and tethering posts.
 The Romans later began to use them to protect buildings and people from horse-drawn vehicles.

 In medieval Europe, city officials began to use captured enemy cannons as boundary posts and town markers.
 When the supply of cannons depleted, iron castings were produced to perform the same function.
 Bollards began to evolve into varied forms and bollards began to be used in different applications.
 Aside from being used as markers, bollards were employed to direct traffic on urban roads and pathways, to highlight architecture, and to provide preventative security to countless buildings and structures.